Emmett Till Case Being Reopened By Justice Department Over 60 Years After Murder

 This could be the “new information” that led to the reopening of the case.
 But we’ll probably have to wait until the findings of the investigations are published.
 The Justice Department did not respond to AP’s request for comment.

-AP notes that Till’s relatives lobbied the Attorney General to reopen the case after the book was published.
-Deborah Watts, one of his cousins and co-founder of the Emmett Till Legacy Foundation said that she thought it was “wonderful” that the case was being opened and that she was happy about the prospect of justice finally being done.
+AP notes that Till’s relatives lobbied the attorney general to reopen the case after the book was published.
+Deborah Watts, one of his cousins and co-founder of the Emmett Till Legacy Foundation, said that she thought it was “wonderful” that the case was being opened and that she was happy about the prospect of justice finally being done.